KQM-git/TCL/characters/electro/fischl.md

 * You can swap characters during Fischl's **Midnight Phantasmagoria** to exit the burst early.
 * **Midnight Phantasmagoria** only has invulnerability frames \(iframes\) on startup.
 * After summoning **Oz** with Midnight Phantasmagoria and swapping off of Fischl, **Oz** will snapshot Fischl's stats right before she leaves the field.
+* **Midnight Phantasmagoria** is considered a blunt attack and will shatter frozen enemies.

 {% endtab %}
 {% endtabs %}